matrix-org/waterfall/README.md

-# SFU-to-SFU
+# Waterfall

 ## Why

-`SFU-to-SFU` is an example of a cascaded decentralised SFU.
+Waterfall is a cascaded, decentralised SFU.
 The intention is to be a implementation of Matrix's [MSC3401: Native Group VoIP signalling](https://github.com/matrix-org/matrix-spec-proposals/blob/matthew/group-voip/proposals/3401-group-voip.md).
 This example is self contained and doesn't require any external software.
 The